storybookjs/marko/docs/workflows/publish-storybook.md

 title: 'Publish Storybook'
 ---

 Storybook is more than a UI component development tool.
-Teams also use publish Storybook online to review and collaborate on works in progress.
+Teams also publish Storybook online to review and collaborate on works in progress.
 That allows developers, designers, and PMs to check if UI looks right without touching code or needing a local dev environment.

 ### Build Storybook as a static web application